-The Renaissance Elementary Charter School Educational Excellence School Advisory Council met to discuss the 2013-2014 School Improvement Plan (SIP) and other school initiatives.
-The council reviewed and discussed the SIP goals that were demonstrated and those that were not met.
-They actively participated in reviewing our school data and developing strategies to increase student achievement for the upcoming school year SIP 14-15.
-This took place on October 08, 2014.
+The Renaissance Middle Charter School Educational Excellence School Advisory Council met to discuss the 2013-2014 School Improvement Plan (SIP) and other school initiatives.
+The RMCS EESAC reviewed and discussed the SIP goals that were demonstrated and those that were not met.
+They actively participated in reviewing our school data and developing strategies to increase student